 (SOUNDBITE OF LAUGHING)

 FRAYER: In the end, Pepe decides Germans work too hard and eat strange food.
 The film is dated, but its theme - stereotypes of North versus South - lingers with many Spaniards, like Arturo Noriega.

-Mr. NICK BYRNE (London School of Economics): Very much more like manual things, more like waiters, cleaners and all of that.
+NICK BYRNE: Very much more like manual things, more like waiters, cleaners and all of that.
 Whereas this side is very much more mid to upper market, managerial posts, people working in executive positions.
 So it's basically going to white collar from blue collar.

 TIM KNOGEL: (Foreign language spoken)